jebbett/STHostPinger/README.md

 D. Save and publish the app for yourself.

-E. Enable OAuth in IDE by going in to IDE > My Smart Apps > Plex Plus > App Settings > Enable OAuth.
+E. Enable OAuth in IDE by going in to IDE > My Smart Apps > [App Name] > App Settings > Enable OAuth.

 F. Get the Token and API Endpoint values via one of the below methods:

 * EASY OPTION: Enable debugging, open live logging in IDE and then open the app again and press done and values will be returned in Live Logging.
-* Open the PlexPlus smart app and click API Information.
+* Open the SmartApp and click API Information.

 #### My Device Handlers: